Annual Compliance for Foreign Assets

 FLA Return Filing Due Date

 The due date for FLA Return is 15th July of every year.
 Entities must report foreign assets and liabilities as on 31st March of the previous financial year, regardless of whether the accounts are audited or provisional.
-Timely filing via the RBI’s FLAIR portal is mandatory to remain compliant.

-Penalties for Non-Filing or Delayed Filing
+Penalties for Non-Filing

 Failure to file or delay in submitting the FLA Return is treated as a violation of the Foreign Exchange Management Act (FEMA), 1999.
 RBI may impose penalties, which can include:

-• ₹10,000 for each violation
+₹10,000 for each violation (non-filing or delayed filing)

-• Further penalties up to ₹2,000 per day during the period of default
+Further penalties up to ₹2,000 per day during the period of default

 Can FLA Return be Revised?

 Yes, the FLA Return can be revised after submission, provided the changes are justified and consistent with audited financials.
 Entities that initially file with provisional data must revise the return once audited financials become available.
-The FLAIR portal allows such revisions, but timely updates are critical to avoid scrutiny.

-Step-by-Step Process to File FLA Return
+Registration Process for FLA Return Filing

 1